whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - This Pervasive Abuse Must End.md

 Mistreatment of children has a profound effect on our politics, because people's childhood experiences can radically affect their spirituality -- that is, childhood experiences dramatically affect how people relate to themselves and the world.
 An abused or deprived child can struggle to trust other people or themselves, or cultivate deep rage, resentment, shame, sense of isolation, fear, stress, or other troubles that color the rest of their lives if they're unable to heal.

-The _True Americanism_ study interviewed 40 men, 25 who volunteered to fight in the Vietnam war and 15 who took a stand to end that war, even at great personal risk.
+The _True Americanism_ study interviewed 40 American men, 25 who volunteered to fight in the Vietnam war and 15 who took a stand to end that war, even at great personal risk.
 The large majority of war volunteers had grown up in traditional American families that researchers characterized as "conformistic," "emotionally isolated," and "autocratic," with adults emotionally lashing out at children while demanding respect in return, and even some physical abuse.
 The large majority of war-resisters grew up in households that researchers described as "warm," "gentle," and "friendly."[xxx-true americanism|p50]<sup>,</sup>[xxx-true americanism|p25]

 The differences in adulthood were profound.
 The war volunteers were aware they obeyed corrupt political leaders and were just cogs in a machine, and they were ok with this, telling the researchers things like, "somebody has got to be the cog in the wheel..." and "many people have got their thumb in the pie over there..." and "it doesn't matter to me why we're fighting or where we're fighting.
 It's my job as a soldier..."[xxx-true americanism|p151]